lecjlg/barc-docs/docs/source/userguide.rst

 The Lab book
 ~~~~~~~~~~~~

 This feature enables users to comment on their annotations and provide reasoning and more in-depth analysis than chart making alone.
 Similar to annotations, the lab book includes note taking capability that can be saved or exported so your thoughts and findings are accessible in the future.

+The user input fields are defined by the profile set.

 The Report Generator
 ~~~~~~~~~~~~~~~~~~~~

+This this will allow forecasters to produce high impact weather (HIW) case study reports detailing atmospheric analysis and information on HIW events (human/economic cost) that will be saved in a case study catalogue.
+Similarly, a model evaluation reporting function will also be included in the report generator, giving forecasters the ability to report on important model deficiencies such as false alarms, missed events or model biases.
+Both these report types will enable ‘in country’ forecasters to influence research and will steer scientists and model developers towards work that has the greatest impact locally.